Medical Terminologies and Interoperability

 Medical Terminologies

-Why are standards for various types of Healthcare IT message structures not enough for interoperability between providers?
-Unless one has spent a lot of time considering the intricate problems of Healthcare IT (HIT) interoperability, the problems of the exchange of clinical messages are not easily perceived.
-It is not just the message formats that need to be defined, it is the actual contents of the data fields which must be interpreted as well.
-Think about the way each provider, (be it a doctor's office or a hospital network), stores the data in their EHR system.
-IT systems traditionally have stored their data by storing codes which represent a set of values.
-Different HIT systems evolved to code their values different ways.
-One provider might store a Blood type of O+ as a numeric value of 1935.
+Medical data is stored with codes.
+Each healthcare provider, (a doctor's office or a hospital) stores the patient data in their EHR system.
+IT systems save space by storing codes or abbreviations.
+Systems evolved to code values different ways.
+One system might store a Blood type of O+ as a numeric value of 1935.
 Another system might store the text "O+".
-If one looks at the bits and bytes in the actual data file, these are not the same.
-If one sends data alone, the meaning of the number 1935 is not easily understood by a person.
-One has to know the sending database's terminologies to know what 1935 meant to the sender.
+If one looks at the bits and bytes in the actual data file, the data values are not the same.
+Therefore, since one sends data alone, the meaning of the number 1935 is not easily understood by a person or another doctor.
+One has to know the sending database's terminology codes to know what 1935 meant to the sender.
 That requires mapping one set of codes to another so they can be translated.
-Once one knows that "O+" translates to 1935 and vice versa, progress is made.
-However, as mapping all possible clinical values takes years to finish and requires several teams of experts, it gets too expensive.
-Hence, in comes the need for standard international terminologies.
+Once one knows that "O+" translates to 1935 and vice versa, then the data can be translated and understood.
+However, as mapping all possible clinical values (all blood types, all diagnoses, all drug names, all lab test names, etc.) takes years to finish and requires several teams of experts, it gets too expensive and time consuming.
+Hence, the need for standardized international terminologies.

 When exchanging data, one has to map your data elements to the data elements of the destination system.
 When you are sending data outside your organization or network.
 There is another problem inherent in mappings.
 That is one of the granularity of the concepts.
 If two systems have different granularities, that means they have established different levels of detail for similar concepts and as a consequence of that decision, the concepts will not map directly one to another.
 In a simple sense, one is more detailed that other.